-Your attendance (in person or virtual) is essential to your success.
-Virtual or in person attendance will be recorded.
+Your attendance is essential to your success.
+Attendance will be recorded.
 You are required to attend and participate in each laboratory session in its entirety; each failure to do so without an acceptable excuse will result in 5 points being subtracted for the overall test points for each laboratory class missed.